 [King size bed and reading couch – both very hard to get out of.]

 Amidst all the trimmings of 5 star luxury, the stand out highlight of this hotel is the pool.
-This is not some puddle of water tucked away in a sweaty little room on the second floor.
+This is not some body of water tucked away in a sweaty little room on the second floor.
 The pool is on the roof.
 All three roofs.
 And then some.

 This is the most ridiculous swimming pool I have ever seen.